 - data derived from clinical trials are reliable

-The policy does require a particular GCP course or program.
+The policy does not require a particular GCP course or program.
 Training in GCP may be achieved through a class or course, academic training program, or certification from a recognized clinical research professional organization.
 NIH also offers GCP training.
 See NIAID and NIDA.
 In addition, NCATS has developed a GCP training program geared to behavioral clinical trial investigators .
 These courses are free of charge.
 Other free courses as well as fee-based courses are available.

 Policy Guidelines & Implementation